Organizers: Lorena Bociu (NC State University) and George Avalos (University of Nebraska-Lincoln)

 Professor Fredi Troeltzsch

 Title: Space-Time FEM for the Optimal Control of Reaction Diffusion Equations

-Abstract: The numerical solution of forward-backward optimality systems, the necessary optimality conditions for parabolic optimal control problems, is still a challenge for spatial dimension d ≥ 2.
+Abstract: The numerical solution of forward-backward optimality systems, the necessary optimality conditions for parabolic optimal control problems, is still a challenge for spatial dimension d that are greater or equal to 2.
 We present and analyze a space-time finite element method on fully unstructured simplicial space-time meshes for solving such systems at once.
 Here, the time variable t is considered as just another spatial variable, say, the (d+1)th.
 For a linear state equation,

 well-posedness of the system and associated discretization error estimates are shown by Babuska’s theorem.
 As application, we exemplarily consider the optimal control of the Schlogl model, a semilinear heat equation with non-